ItzMelton/AntiCrash/README.md

 # AntiCrash
 A Tshock terraria plugin blocking crashcodes or clients for crashing mobile players and rarely pc (advanced crashes).

-## Special Thanks
-* Thanks to `Sors` for fixing the major issues with version v1.1.2 (Patched version : v1.1.5)

 ## How to Install
 1. Download the `.dll` file.